calugo/wrinkles/README.md

 A detailed document describing details about the geometry domain, mesh preparation and solution methods, for the scripts available here can be found [here](https://arxiv.org/).

-The scripts are witten in python 3x and require a working version of [FEniCs](https://fenicsproject.org/).
+The scripts are witten in python 3x and require a working version of [FEniCs](https://fenicsproject.org/) and basic knowledge of the FEniCs/dolfin framework.
 The script for the elastomer wrinkling due to stretching also requires [FEniCs mechanics](https://www.sciencedirect.com/science/article/pii/S2352711018300979).

 There are three main scripts in the SCRIPTS folder.